evlaV/steamos-log-submitter/API.md

 The sysinfo helper gathers several different types of information about the running system for telemetry purposes.
 Some of this information may be useful for other programs and can be exported by using objects located under the path:
-`/com/valvesoftware/SteamOSLogSubmitter/helpers/Sysinfo`
+`/com/steampowered/SteamOSLogSubmitter/helpers/Sysinfo`

-They implement one interface, `com.valvesoftware.SteamOSLogSubmitter.Sysinfo`, which has the following method:
+They implement one interface, `com.steampowered.SteamOSLogSubmitter.Sysinfo`, which has the following method:

 #### Methods